-One popular question in the Zwift Riders Facebook group is
+One popular question from wheel-on trainer users in the Zwift Riders Facebook group is

-“Why do my Garmin distance/speed numbers not match Zwift’s?”
+“Why don’t my Garmin computer’s distance/speed numbers match Zwift’s?”

-The answer to this is quite simple, although it can be hard to wrap your head around if you aren’t used to virtual cycling.
+The answer to this is quite simple, although it can be hard to wrap your head around if you’re new to virtual cycling.

-Simply put, Zwift calculates your speed (and therefore your distance) based on power, while your Garmin calculates your distance based on wheel revolutions.
+Simply put, Zwift calculates speed (and therefore distance) based on power, while your Garmin calculates speed based on wheel revolutions.
 Because of this, your numbers will never match.
 And that’s OK!

 Let’s imagine you have your Garmin turned on while Zwifting.
-Here’s what is happening in terms of distance computation on your Garmin and Zwift:
+Here’s how distance computation is happening on your Garmin and Zwift:

-- Your Garmin is picking up each wheel revolution via its speed sensor and multiplying the number of revolutions by your tire circumference to compute speed and distance traveled.
+- Your Garmin is picking up each wheel revolution via the speed sensor on your back wheel and multiplying the number of revolutions by your tire circumference to compute speed and distance.

-- Zwift is taking the power you’re putting into the pedals and feeding that into its algorithm to determine how far you would travel in the Zwift environment given your weight, aerodynamics, current road incline, drafting, and more.
+- Zwift is taking the power you’re putting into the pedals and feeding that into its algorithm to determine how fast you go in the Zwift environment given your weight, height, virtual equipment, current road incline, drafting status, and more.

-Note: if you don’t have a smart trainer or power meter, Zwift is estimating your power based on known power curves for particular trainers (we call this “zPower”).
+Note: if you don’t have a smart trainer or power meter, Zwift is estimating your power based on known power curves for particular trainers (we call this “zPower” or “virtual power”).
 In this case, Zwift does use your speed sensor, but it is converting that wheel revolution data into power numbers.
 Read more about Zwift’s virtual power calculations >